Students: Get a chance to win up to $20,000 toward your education with the U.S. Bank Student Scholarship!

 Here are some of the finer points of the K-12 side of 529 plans.

-529 plan rules allow for up to $10,000 per year to be applied towards elementary or secondary school tuition expenses.
+529 plan rules allow for up to $10,000 per year to be applied toward private elementary or secondary school tuition expenses.
 Note that the only qualified expense that is stated in the rules is “tuition.”

 One caveat to applying distributions towards K-12 education expenses is that not all states are compliant with the recent changes.